Instituteforapprenticeships.org is provided by the Institute for Apprenticeships and Technical Education, a Non-Departmental Public Body.

 Your data protection rights

-You are not required to pay any charge for exercising your data protection rights.
-If you make a request, we have one month to respond to you.
+You are not required to pay any charge for exercising your rights.
+If you make a subject access request, we have one month to respond to you.

 How to contact us

 Our Data Protection Officer is responsible for ensuring compliance across our data processing activities.
-For any questions or concerns about how we process your personal data you can contact our Data Protection Officer:
+For any questions, concerns or complaints about how we process your personal data you can contact our Data Protection Officer:

 The ICO’s address: